Is There a Dimmer Outlook Ahead for Redbox Entertainment Inc. (RDBX)?

-Redbox Entertainment Inc. (NASDAQ:RDBX) went down by -6.86% from its latest closing price compared to the recent 1-year high of $27.22.
-The company’s stock price has collected 37.68% of gains in the last five trading sessions.
+Redbox Entertainment Inc. (NASDAQ:RDBX) went up by 69.41% from its latest closing price compared to the recent 1-year high of $27.22.
+The company’s stock price has collected 109.82% of gains in the last five trading sessions.

 Is It Worth Investing in Redbox Entertainment Inc. (NASDAQ :RDBX) Right Now?

-Redbox Entertainment Inc. (NASDAQ:RDBX) scored a price-to-earnings ratio above its average ratio, recording 9.90 x from its present earnings ratio.
-Opinions of the stock are interesting as 3 analysts out of 4 who provided ratings for Redbox Entertainment Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 1 rated it as “hold,” and 0 as “sell.”
+Redbox Entertainment Inc. (NASDAQ:RDBX) scored a price-to-earnings ratio above its average ratio, recording 68.74 x from its present earnings ratio.

 Sponsored

-The average price from analysts is $5.33, which is $2.4 above the current price.
-RDBX currently public float of 10.59M and currently shorts hold a 10.69% ratio of that float.
-Today, the average trading volume of RDBX was 2.25M shares.
+RDBX currently public float of 10.59M and currently shorts hold a 11.31% ratio of that float.
+Today, the average trading volume of RDBX was 3.66M shares.

 RDBX’s Market Performance

-RDBX stocks went up by 37.68% for the week, with a monthly drop of -11.76% and a quarterly performance of -50.00%, while its annual performance rate touched -71.41%.
-The volatility ratio for the week stands at 27.32% while the volatility levels for the past 30 days are set at 14.94% for Redbox Entertainment Inc..
-The simple moving average for the period of the last 20 days is 20.05% for RDBX stocks with a simple moving average of -63.50% for the last 200 days.
+RDBX stocks went up by 109.82% for the week, with a monthly jump of 127.38% and a quarterly performance of 12.83%, while its annual performance rate touched -39.72%.
+The volatility ratio for the week stands at 41.06% while the volatility levels for the past 30 days are set at 22.05% for Redbox Entertainment Inc..
+The simple moving average for the period of the last 20 days is 137.73% for RDBX stocks with a simple moving average of -21.78% for the last 200 days.

 Analysts’ Opinion of RDBX